wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-column-associative-cache.markdown

 The goal of this paper is to achieve the efficiency of a two-way set-associative cache, without the overhead of extra decoding logic and data slots.
 The latency of the resulting design should also be as low as a direct-mapped cache.

+The proposed design works as follows.
+Instead of only storing a cache line in one location, the cache controller has two hash functions, one using the conventional mapping, i.e. taking lower bits from the line address, and use it as the index for the set, and the other just flips the highest bit of the aforementioned index to form a new index.
+In this paper the first index is called b(x) and the second is called f(x), where x is the requested address.
+On an cache access